For all pilgrims, Ouranoupoli is the most-frequented harbor where a passage into the Holy Mountain can be made.

 Ouranoupoli means the “Heavenly City” (Ουρανούπολη in modern Greek, and Οὐρανούπολις in ancient Greek).
 How the city used to be heavenly I have no clue, but as for now, it is filled with means of all kinds and great variety for one to enjoy earthly pleasures.
 Restaurants and taverns have their fancy menus written in seven languages so as to attract all who surrender themselves to their appetites.
 Small shops sell beach equipment.
 Beaches are packed with girls in Bikini, whose lack of clothes makes one wonder the meaning of them keeping the rest insignificant pieces.
 Cruise companies offer ferry service to the “Dream Island” nearby and tours around the Athonite peninsula solely for tourists to check out the mountain from a distance – only in this way can ladies legitimately interact with the Holy Mountain, and I don’t think modern feminists would appreciate this idea of traveling.
 Indeed, those were what the main street of the “Heavenly City” comprised of.
 Forming a juxtaposition with the city’s hustle-bustle, Mount Athos Pilgrims’ Bureau is tucked away, occupying one modest room and enjoying its loneliness in a street corner.
 But among many beach towns in the Halkidiki, Ouranoupoli is lively and special all year long exactly because of those pilgrims of the Holy Mountain from all over the world.
 I was deeply confused.

 After obtaining my Διαμονητήρια – my Visa to the Holy Mountain – I walked back down the main street toward the harbor, going through things that only belong to this world one more time.
 As farthest as one can possibly get, Ouranoupoli is the last town of our secular world.
-No more Wi-Fi onwards, no more beaches, no more women; only faith and God rule.
+No more Wi-Fi onward, no more beaches, no more women; only faith and God rule.
 It withers all wind-flowers; it terminates all pleasures.

 At the port where three or four boats were waiting to depart for bear-by islands, I stood at the other side where ferry carries pilgrims to Dafni (Δάφνη, the entry point of Mount Athos) but no signs indicate its use whatsoever.
 There I met a Greek man, shorter and stouter than I, and immediately distinguished himself as a pilgrim by the calmness shown on his face.
 We started to talk, and he asked me about my name, my background, and my religious belief.
 As for the last question, a question that I will be asked quite a lot in the Holy Mountain, I admitted that I am an atheist.
 He then said to me, with a very concerned yet sincere look, “you must listen, and ask whenever you do not understand.”
 His name was Stamatis (Σταμάτης).